Mick Costigan and Noah Flower contributed reporting to this article.

 Scenario 2: “Sprint and Stumble”

-China and Russia are first to emerge with vaccines, after testing them on their militaries, and immediately begin offering access to low- and middle-income countries to build their global support base.
-Meanwhile, Moderna and Pfizer see positive results early enough to earn emergency FDA authorization.
-Production scales up quickly and the U.S. provides free access to all in the winter of 2021, creating a climate of heady optimism that the pandemic is all but finished.
+China and Russia are first to emerge with vaccines, after testing them on their militaries, and begin offering access in December to low- and middle-income countries to build their global support base.
+Meanwhile, Moderna and Pfizer’s positive results yield emergency FDA authorization.
+Production scales up quickly and the U.S. provides free access to all in the early summer of 2021, creating a climate of heady optimism that the pandemic is all but finished.

 These developments significantly expand the global anti-vaxx movement during 2021, which amasses large numbers of celebrity evangelists and deep-pocketed supporters, including the growing ranks of America’s QAnon.
 Its growth is further accelerated by the misinformation sown by Russian bots.
-While at least one of the existing vaccines appear safe for most of the population, rumors fly that pharma and government conspire to hide the worst risks.
-Across the globe, a stalwart fact-based minority do accept the vaccine by 2022, but the numbers never get beyond the threshold of herd immunity.
+While at least one of the existing vaccines appears safe for most of the population, rumors fly that big pharma and government are conspiring to hide the worst risks.
+Across the globe, a stalwart fact-based minority do accept the vaccine by 2022, but even by 2025 the numbers don’t clear the threshold of herd immunity.

 Scenario 3: “Long March”

-After repeated disappointments that exhaust the public, with one promising candidate after another failing to provide the needed combination of efficacy and durability, a usable vaccine is finally approved early in the summer of 2022.
+Repeated disappointments exhaust the public: first Pfizer’s vaccine, then Moderna’s, then other promising candidates turn out to be a mirage, ultimately failing to provide the needed combination of efficacy and durability.
+At long last, a usable vaccine is finally approved early in the summer of 2022.
 Fortunately, this is the vaccine that will serve the world: it appears to confer long-lasting immunity and can be administered as a simple spray, allowing anyone to be a vaccinator.